Hyman00/SMSQLiteMigration/README.markdown

 ## Support
-1，Add new field（the new field of constraint only support: PK, DefaultValue, NOT NULL） 2，Add new table, Delete table, Rename table
+1，Add new field（the new field of constraint only support: PK, DefaultValue, NOT NULL）

-3，Upate index
+2，Add new table, Delete table, Rename table

-> 1，Rename table must be in accordance with the following format to rename the table name：oldTableName_to_newTableName
+> Rename table must be in accordance with the following format to rename the table name：oldTableName_to_newTableName
 >
 >Migration, when recognition to the format of the table name, will extract the oldTableName and newTableName, and then judge whether the oldTableName exists in oldDB, if any, is renamed as newTableName;Otherwise, the oldTableName_to_newTableName will be treated as an ordinary table name
 >

-> 2，Does not support this case: foreign key constraints exist in the database
+3，Add new index, Delete index

-2，Does not support this case: foreign key constraints exist in the database
+4，Does not support this case: foreign key constraints exist in the database

 ## How to use
 First, create an empty DB in your project, which holds the latest table structure; that is, each time you upgrade the database, simply modify the corresponding table in the DB